MLLM as Retriever: Interactively Learning Multimodal Retrieval for Embodied Agents: Experiments

 Success Rate denotes the percentage of tasks attempts successfully completed by the agent.
 In \aithor\, it indicates the percentage of completed full tasks, and we additionally use \textbf{SR-Sub} to represent the percentage of completed sub-tasks.

 Average Steps represents the average number of steps the agent takes to complete a task.
 In \aithor\, it indicates the number of steps to complete a full task, and \textbf{AS-Sub} represents the step average to complete a sub-task.
+Notably, for failed cases, their steps are counted as the step limit.